 A thin monofilament needle penetrates the skin and treats underlying muscular trigger points for the management of neuromusculoskeletal pain and movement impairments.

-cause a small focal lesion which triggers satellite cell migration to the area which repair or replace damaged myofibers.
-This occurs 7-10 days after dry needling, this process facilitates healing of
+The needle may cause a small focal lesion which triggers satellite cell migration to the area which repair or replace damaged myofibers.
+This occurs 7-10 days after dry needling, this process facilitates healing of the injured area.

 Dry needling can be used for a wide variety of musculoskeletal issues, such as shoulder, neck, heel, hip and back pain, planter fascitis, frozen shoulder.